-According to the 2017 Gartner's Hype Cycle for Emerging Technologies, Blockchain, the Distributed Ledger Technology (DLT) behind Bitcoin, is within the three top trends to dominate the business ecosystem in the next 5 to 10 years .
-From legacy businesses and financial institutions to start-ups and governments there is an increasing interest around this technology with some characterising it as the most influential innovation in the next decades while others dismiss it as a speculative bubble" and a "fraud" .
+According to the 2019 Gartner's Hype Cycle for Emerging Technologies, Blockchain, the Distributed Ledger Technology (DLT) behind Bitcoin, continues to be within the top trends to dominate the business ecosystem in the next 5 to 10 years .
+From legacy businesses and financial institutions to start-ups and governments there is increasing interest around this technology with some characterising it as the most influential innovation in the next decades while others dismiss it as a speculative bubble" and a "fraud" .

 This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Digital Catapult Centre.